Cycling the coast from Cape Town to Hermanus – The Atlantic Side of South Africa

 The beginning of the climb to Stony Point, where the African Penguins live

-In Pringle Bay, another gorgeous white sand beach, a short but steep climb starts, getting away from the coast through white peaks, colorful fynbos (burnt when we passed), and an alien-looking white sand valley.
+In Pringle Bay, another gorgeous white-sand beach, a short but steep climb begins, heading away from the coast through white peaks, colorful fynbos (burnt when we passed), and an alien-looking white-sand valley.

 From here you’ll get down to Stony Point, where another colony of African Penguins lives, the entrance fee is much cheaper and the place is less crowded than Boulders Beach.